What Is — And Isn't — Covered By The Iranian Nuclear Deal

 Iran, meanwhile, does not agree that it is the cause of the region's turmoil.

-Writing in The Atlantic, Iran's Foreign Minister Javad Zarif argues, "The evidence for 'bad behavior' by Iran is nonexistent.
+Writing in The Atlantic, Iran's foreign minister, Javad Zarif, argues, "The evidence for 'bad behavior' by Iran is nonexistent.
 Iranian 'aggression' is a myth, easily perpetuated by those willing to spend their dollars on American military equipment and public-relations firms, and by those promising to protect American interests rather than those of their own people.
 In the end, they serve neither."

-Alireza Nader of the Rand Corporation advocates a two-track policy in dealing with Iran.
+Alireza Nader of the Rand Corp. advocates a two-track policy in dealing with Iran.

 "It makes perfect sense to keep the nuclear agreement and push back against Iran in other ways," he said.
-"Iran is both susceptible to both pressure and incentives."
+"Iran is both susceptible to pressure and incentives."

-He said the U.S. could use the carrot — engaging Iran over a shared opposition to the Islamic State — and the stick, a threat of new, non-nuclear sanctions.
+He said the U.S. could use the carrot — engaging Iran over a shared opposition to the Islamic State — and the stick, a threat of new, nonnuclear sanctions.

-Ali Vaez of the International Crisis Group notes that many Iranian policies, including strong support for Syria, date back long before the nuclear deal.
+Ali Vaez of the International Crisis Group notes that many Iranian policies, including strong support for Syria, date to long before the nuclear deal.

 "I don't see any significant change in Iran's behavior before or after the nuclear deal," Vaez said.